-Command Description Syntax Parameter DISABLE locks the execution of interrupts DISABLE inttyp inttyp = INT, COMBIT, ENABLE enables locked interrupts ENABLE inttyp inttyp = INT, COMBIT, ON APOS call up a subprogram when the slave position xxx is passed.
+Command Description Syntax Parameter DISABLE switches interrupt off DISABLE inttyp inttyp = INT, COMBIT, DISABLE ALL switches off all interrupts except ON ERROR DISABLE ALL ENABLE switches interrupt on ENABLE inttyp inttyp = INT, COMBIT, ENABLE ALL switches all interrupts on ENABLE ALL ON APOS call up a subprogram when the slave position xxx is passed.
 ON sign APOS xxx GOSUB name sign = passing direction xxx = slave position [UU] name = subprogram ON COMBIT call up a subprogram when Bit n of the communication buffer is set ON COMBIT n GOSUB name n = bit n of communication buffer name = subprogram ON DELETE deletes a position interrupt: ON APOS, ON MCPOS, or ON MAPOS ON DELETE pos GOSUB name pos = value name = subprogram name ON ERROR calls subroutine in the event of an error ON ERROR GOSUB name name = subprogram name ON INT calls subroutine depending on input signal ON INT n GOSUB name n = input to be monitored name = subprogram ON MAPOS call up a subprogram when the master position xxx [MU] is passed.
 ON sign MAPOS xxx GOSUB name sign = passing direction xxx = master position name = subprogram ON MCPOS call up a subprogram when the master position xxx [MU] is passed.
-ON sign MCPOS xxx GOSUB name sign = passing direction xxx = master position name = subprogram ON PARAM calls up a subprogram when a parameter is altered ON PARAM n GOSUB name n = parameter number name = subprogram name ON PERIOD calls subroutine at regular intervals ON PERIOD n GOSUB name n > 20 ms (time for re-call) n = 0 (switch off function) name = subprogram ON STATBIT call up a subprogram when bit n of the FC 300 status is set ON STATBIT n GOSUB name n = bit n of the FC status name = subprogram ON TIME calls subroutine after single timing ON TIME n GOSUB name n = time for re-call name = subprogram
+ON sign MCPOS xxx GOSUB name sign = passing direction xxx = master position name = subprogram ON PARAM calls up a subprogram when a parameter is altered ON PARAM n GOSUB name n = parameter number name = subprogram name ON PERIOD calls subroutine at regular intervals ON PERIOD n GOSUB name n > 20 ms (time for re-call)n = 0 (switch off function)name = subprogram ON STATBIT call up a subprogram when bit n of the FC 300 status is set ON STATBIT n GOSUB name n = bit n of the FC status name = subprogram ON TIME calls subroutine after single timing ON TIME n GOSUB name n = time for re-call name = subprogram

-D Commands for Parameter Handling
+□ Commands for Parameter Handling